galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 1. Front-end and mobile just receive what they want!
 Nothing more, nothing less!
 2. No need to make several request to grab related data from other endpoints.
-3. Less network trafic between your front-end application and backend as GraphQL might be on the same network as the REST Server.
+3. Less network traffic between your front-end application and backend as GraphQL might be on the same network as the REST Server.
 4. Better user experience as the user will probably see less spinners and it will be faster (much faster when using cache).
 5. Much more benefits that cannot fit on this article...